 The CRF’s mission is to provide experiential learning to students as they engage with curriculum concepts to create a socially responsible, mutually beneficial exchange of knowledge and resources with community partners.
 Students will explore civic learning and develop an understanding of equity, implicit bias, and strengths-based orientation as they pertain to community engaged scholarship.

 The Fellowship includes a weekly seminar to discuss, reflect, and learn about community-based research methods and best practices.
 Students will also post monthly critical reflections on the Pitt Honors blog.
-At the conclusion of the seminar, fellows will be expected to produce a final report, a deliverable product for the community partner, and a final presentation to the larger University and Pittsburgh communities.
+At the conclusion of the seminar, fellows will be expected to produce a final deliverable for the community partner and a final presentation to the larger University and Pittsburgh communities.
 These will all be dependent upon the community partner’s needs and each student’s project will differ.

 Who Can Apply?

 How to Apply

-Students must apply according to the instructions via the “Application Instructions” link below.
+Students must apply according to the instructions via InfoReady and the “Application Instructions” link below.
 All application materials must be received by the date listed below.
 All applicants will be notified by the UHC within roughly 30 days of the application deadline.

-Required materials include (Detailed explanations can be found via the link above, and in the online application itself, linked below.):
+Required materials include (Detailed explanations can be found via the link above, and in the online application itself):

 - Project proposal